SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 I decide to finally speak.
 "Maybe."

-Twilight asks, "Do you have an name we should call you?"
+Twilight asks, "Do you have a name we should call you?"

 I simply answer, "Twilight Sparkle, but you can call me Twilight for short."